RayBenefield/Forge-Dev-Kit/feature-requests.md

 Forge-Include label and delete them.
 It would be very nice just to be able to Action Filter on Label: Forge-Include and have up to 64 objects grabbed after executing that.
+ - **Set highlighted object as Group Parent** - With action filtering, group parents have become more important and it would be great to just be able to look at an object and hit a button to set as group parent.